-If you’re unfamiliar with the term ‘SpyCop’, it refers to police officers going undercover to form false relationships (sometimes intimate) with activists as a way of infiltrating their organisation.
+If you’re unfamiliar with the term ‘SpyCop’, it refers to police officers going undercover to form false relationships (sometimes intimate) with activists as a way of infiltrating their organization.
 But what has Lush Cosmetics got to do with this?

 This cruelty-free brand set out to promote awareness around SpyCops and put their reputation on the line in doing so.
 Lush challenges police powers and shines a light on human rights with this controversy courting ad.
 Participating stores decorated their shop windows with police bands stating that “Police have crossed the line”.
 Many people criticized this challenging commercial campaign and rallied against it in defense of the police force.

 H&M: Coolest Monkey In the Jungle (2018)

 H&M is known for running gender, race, and age-inclusive campaigns, but they are no stranger to controversy.
 One controversial ad, which H&M did claim was unintentional, was in 2018 when they used an image of a young black model wearing a jumper with the slogan “Coolest monkey in the jungle”.
 The advertisement caused an uproar on social media and was classed as “offensive, disturbing, and totally inappropriate”.